Zoten64/The-Harbor-Hearth/README.md

 1. Ordering and the home page (Core functionality)
     - Ordering and home page functionality, including the menu.
+    - User Story Numbers: 1, 2, 3, 4, 5, 6

 2. User accounts
     - Anything related to user accounts, from critical things like account details and small things like deals and points
+    - User Story Numbers: 8, 9, 10, 11, 12

 3. Employee access
     - Employee dashboard
+    - User Story Numbers: 19, 20, 23

 4. Admin panel
     - Things only the admin can do
+    - User Story Numbers: 22, 25, 26

+5. News, reviews and contact
+    - Things that can give customers a better idea of the experience at The Harbour Hearth
+    - User Story Numbers: 7, 13, 14, 18, 21, 24

 # Progress Documentation